Tannaka duality and stable infinity-categories: Symmetric monoidal functors and Correspondences

 Correspondences can be regarded as ``twisted morphisms''.
 The notion of correspondences generalizes that of morphisms of derived stacks.
-Namely, the mapping space $\Map_{\Sh(\Aff_k)}(Y,X)$ is naturally embedded into $\Cor(Y,X)$ as a full subcategory, see Remark~\ref{morvscor}.
+Namely, there is a natural functor from the mapping space $\Map_{\Sh(\Aff_k)}(Y,X)$ to $\Cor(Y,X)$, see Remark~\ref{morvscor}.